Healthcare Administration Program

 Specifically, the HCAP:

-- Fosters practical educational experiences and promotes interaction among students, alumni, and mentors in area and regional health organizations.
+- Fosters practical educational experiences and promotes interaction among students, alumni, and mentors in area and regional health organizations; and

 - Works with each student in the program to ensure proper placement and professional development in administrative internships and initial positions, assuring an appropriate match between the individual and the healthcare organization.